 C.1.
-Treatment of International Banking Facility (IBF) Accounts.
-An IBF may be established in the United States by a U.S. depository institution, a U.S. branch or agency of a foreign bank, or an Edge or agreement corporation.
+Treatment of International Banking Facility (IBF) Accounts

+An International Banking Facility (IBF) may be established in the United States by a U.S. depository institution, a U.S. branch or agency of a non-U.S. bank, or an edge or agreement corporation.
 An IBF is a set of asset and liability accounts segregated on the books and records of the establishing entity.
 Permissible IBF assets and permissible IBF liabilities are defined in Federal Reserve Regulation D [12 CFR 204.8(a)(2) and (3)].
 IBF liabilities are exempt from reserve requirements and thus should be excluded from this report.
-However, certain transactions of the establishing entity with its own IBF may be Eurocurrency liabilities of the establishing entity and, if so, should be reported on the Report of Certain Eurocurrency Transactions (FR 2950).
+However, certain transactions of the establishing entity with its own IBF may be Eurocurrency liabilities of the establishing entity and, if so, should be reported on the Report of Certain Eurocurrency Transactions (FR 2951).

-1. Terms and phrases appearing with an underline are defined and described in alphabetical order in the glossary section of this manual.
+Terms and phrases appearing with an underline are defined and described in alphabetical order in the glossary section of this booklet.